Jump to content

 Click here to listen to previous information sessions on SoundCloud, including interviews with previous awarded artists for Training, Mentoring, Research and Reflection and New Work awards.
 Click here to watch previous information sessions on YouTube.

-Artists and people supporting them to apply for Arts and Disability Connect funding can book in applicant support up until Friday 3 May.
+Artists and people supporting them to apply for Arts and Disability Connect funding can book in applicant support.

 We recommend that you read the guidelines of the award you are applying for before attending the meeting.